nzblnk/nzb-monkey/src/partials/configuration.md

 ### GENERAL section

-The `GENERAL` section is really short:
+The `GENERAL` section has only two options:

 ```
 [GENERAL]
 target = EXECUTE
+categorize = off
 ```

-The only interesting key here is `target`.
-It can have three values:
+The first key here is `target`.
+It can have four values:

 - `EXECUTE` - The NZB is handled by a software registered to the filetype `.NZB` on same machine.
 Comparable by downloading the NZB file to the hard disk and